Exit Permit Abolition in Oman

 • Freedom to travel: You can leave Oman on your own passport without employer approval, provided you are not subject to a court travel ban.

-• Employer notification: While you no longer need permission, it is good practice to inform your employer if you plan to travel during your employment.
+• Employer notification: While you no longer need formal permission, the system still expects you to notify your employer if you plan to travel during your employment — this is a practical requirement, not a legal barrier.

-• Passport control: Your employer cannot withhold your passport to prevent you from leaving — this is a criminal offence.
+• Passport control: Your employer cannot withhold your passport to prevent you from leaving — this is a criminal offence reportable to the ROP.

 • Exceptions: The only restriction on exit is a court-ordered travel ban, which applies in cases of pending legal disputes or unpaid debts.